Varshitha2141/Stegnography-Based-Secure-File-Sharing/README.md

-# Stegnography-Based-Secure-File-Sharing

-This project demonstrates the process of embedding a file securely within an image using steganography techniques, along with encryption and decryption.
-The process involves:
-1)Encrypting a file.
-2)Embedding the encrypted file into a cover image (steganography).
-3)Decrypting the file after extraction from the image.
+Steganography and Encryption for Secure File Sharing

+Overview
+This project demonstrates the use of encryption and steganography to securely share files.
+The process involves encrypting a file, embedding it inside a cover image (steganography), and then securely extracting and decrypting it.
+The project uses Python libraries to handle both encryption and steganography, allowing users to send and receive encrypted files hidden inside an image.

-Files in the Repository:
+Files in this Repository:
-1)Decryption.ipynb: Jupyter notebook that demonstrates how to decrypt the hidden file.
+Decryption.ipynb: Jupyter Notebook that demonstrates how to extract and decrypt a file hidden inside a cover image.
-2)Encryption.ipynb: Jupyter notebook for encrypting a file and embedding it within an image.
-3)carrier.png: A sample image that serves as the cover image for hiding the encrypted file.
+Encryption (1).ipynb: Jupyter Notebook to encrypt a file and embed it into a cover image using steganography. carrier.png: A sample cover image used to hide the encrypted file.
-4)extracted_file: The file that will be extracted after decryption from the stego image.
-5)key.key: The encryption key file used for file encryption and decryption.
-6)secret.docx: A sample document file that is being encrypted and embedded.
-7)stego_image.png: The final image with the encrypted file hidden within it.
+extracted_file: The decrypted file after extraction from the stego image. key.key: The encryption key used for file encryption and decryption. secret.docx: A sample document file that is encrypted and hidden. stego_image.png: The final image with the hidden encrypted file embedded in it.

-Requirements:
-To run the notebooks and the script, you will need the following Python libraries:
-1)cryptography
-2)Pillow (for image manipulation)
-3)numpy
-4)matplotlib
-5)steghide or custom steganography tools
-You can install them using pip: pip install cryptography pillow numpy matplotlib

-How It Works:
-Step 1: Encrypt the File
-Use Encryption.ipynb to select the file (e.g., secret.docx) and encrypt it using a symmetric encryption algorithm.
+Technologies Used
-The key is saved as key.key to be used for decryption.
+Python: The primary language used for the implementation.
-Step 2: Embed the Encrypted File
-The encrypted file is then embedded into the image carrier.png using a steganographic algorithm.
-The result is a stego_image.png, which appears to be a regular image but contains hidden encrypted data.
-Step 3: Extract and Decrypt the File
-Use Decryption.ipynb to extract the hidden encrypted file from stego_image.png.
-After extraction, the file is decrypted using the key stored in key.key.
+Cryptography: For encrypting and decrypting files.
+Steganography: For hiding encrypted files inside images.
+Jupyter Notebooks: For demonstrating the encryption and decryption process interactively.
+Pillow: Python Imaging Library (PIL) for working with images in the steganography process.

 Example Workflow:
-Encrypt the file using Encryption.ipynb.
+Encrypt the file:
-Embed the encrypted file into carrier.png to create stego_image.png.
-Extract the encrypted file from stego_image.png using Decryption.ipynb.
-Decrypt the file using the key key.key.
+The secret.docx file is encrypted using the provided key and embedded into the carrier.png image.

-Notes:
-The project demonstrates the combination of encryption and steganography for secure file sharing.
-The file size of the embedded data should be smaller than the capacity of the image used for steganography.
-Larger files may result in perceptible changes to the cover image.
-This project does not perform any advanced error handling or validation, so ensure that the image and file sizes are compatible.
+The resulting stego_image.png contains the encrypted file, hidden in plain sight.
+Decrypt the file:
+The stego_image.png is uploaded into the decryption notebook, and the key.key is used to decrypt and extract the original file.
+The original secret.docx file is restored.

+File Structure:
+steganography-secure-file-sharing/
+│
+├── Decryption.ipynb         # Jupyter notebook for extracting and decrypting files ├── Encryption (1).ipynb     # Jupyter notebook for encrypting and hiding files ├── carrier.png              # Cover image used to hide the encrypted file ├── extracted_file           # The decrypted file after extraction ├── key.key                  # Encryption key used for file encryption and decryption ├── secret.docx              # Sample document file to be encrypted and hidden ├── stego_image.png          # Image with the hidden encrypted file ├── requirements.txt         # Python dependencies
+├── README.md                # Documentation
+└── LICENSE                  # License information

 Contributing:
 Feel free to fork the repository and submit issues or pull requests for improvements.

-License:
+License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.